Magolor/mlhp/README.md

 - In-program package installation throught `PIP` and `CONDA`.
 - Miscellaneous

 ### Plotter

+A `matplotlib.pyplot` handle with `with` wrapping.

 ### Timer

+A `Timer`.

 ### Tracker

+A curve tracker supporting updating, finding improvements, logging and plotting.

 (developing... )

 ### ModelWrapper

+A general model wrapper for arbitrary network, training, evaluating and testing pipeline.

 (developing... )